danlibs/LowT3DeathProbabilityCalculator/README.md

 Developed by Daniel Libonati Gomes.

 ## How to install
-Using you android device, go to the Builds folder and download the apk file.
-After that, just open it and install.
+Using your android device, go to the Builds folder and download the apk file.
+After that, just click to open it and install.